NeCTAR-RC/nectar-training/package07/sections/connectViaSSH.markdown

 Instead of converting keys, you can also simply create a separate set of keys to use with PuTTY.
 In this case, you have to add the new key as an authorized key on the instance.
 See the [Appendix](appendices.html) for instructions on how to do this.
 {% endBgBox %}

 Now, return to the "**Session**" screen in the left navigation window.
 This is the screen we started at.
-We will save our settings (the "session"), so that in future we don’t need to type in all the details again.
+We will save our settings (the "session"), so that in future we don't need to type in all the details again.
 In the “**Saved Sessions**” section, choose any name for this session so that you can remember it, for example “*MyNeCTARInstance*”.
 Then, click on the "**Save**" button.

 {% img src=images/scrPutty4.png, w=50, dim=percent, align=center %}